- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 By implementing these network security measures, you can significantly enhance the protection of your NAS Netgear ReadyNAS EDA500 devices against data loss.

-Although NAS ReadyNAS EDA500 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS ReadyNAS EDA500 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -